SergeiMikhailovskii/CrackingCodingInterview/README.md

   </details>

   <details>
-  <summary> Task 1_9 (Zero Matrix) </summary>
+  <summary> Task 1_9 (String Rotation) </summary>
   <br>

   ```
-String Rotation:Assumeyou have a method isSubstringwhich checks if one word is a substring
+String Rotation:Assume you have a method isSubstring which checks if one word is a substring
 of another.
 Given two strings, sl and s2, write code to check if s2 is a rotation of sl using only one
 call to isSubstring (e.g., "waterbottle" is a rotation of"erbottlewat").
   ```